An official statement from Zellis on coronavirus.

 The Department of Employment Affairs and Social Protection announced changes to Illness Benefit, including the removal of waiting days for coronavirus-related absences, and an increase in the rate of payment.
 We made ResourceLink 23b U02 available for customers last week who run Republic of Ireland payrolls and who use the Illness Benefit deductions against the sickness scheme via Leave Management.

-We have also made available ResourceLink 23a U05 and ResourceLink 23b U03 to process the new payments due to employees who have been temporarily laid off, but have not ceased employment, under the Republic of Ireland’s Temporary Wage Subsidy Scheme.
+In order to support our customers to manage these changes, we made ResourceLink 23a U05 and ResourceLink 23b U03 available to process the new payments for employees who have been temporarily laid off, but have not ceased employment.

 We will continue to watch carefully for new developments as the coronavirus situation unfolds, and adapt our approach accordingly.
 Please continue to check the Zellis website, the Zellis support portal (if you are a Zellis customer), and our email communications for further updates, advice and information in the coming weeks.